Business Continuity Policy

 The Foundation is committed to:

 - Ensure the development and maintenance of BCP.
-The BCP will include an Emergency Response Team that will be responsible for executing the recovery plan in the event of a major disruption.
+The BCP will include an Emergency Response Team that will be responsible for executing the recovery plan and coordinating recovery activities across the organization in the event of a major disruption.

 - Provide training and undertake training exercises on the Business Continuity Plan each year.